 In the late 1990s it was still possible to find the occasional (very occasional) elevator pained for the Federal Grain Company.
 These organizations were a frugal sort and only repainted if it was absolutely necessary.
 Today, only a couple Federal grain elevators still stand across the prairies, all privately owned.

 Mergers and acquisitions area common place occurrence in the Canadian grain industry and Federal Grain was no exception to this.
 It joined with or took over many companies over its history, including such notables as Alberta Pacific Grain and Searle Grain (in 1943 and 1967 respectively).
-In the early 1970s, as was mentioned, 1972 to be exact, it was folded into the respective Wheat Pool of the province the elevator stood in – so Alberta elevators became Alberta Wheat Pool, Saskatchewan becoming Saskatchewan Wheat Pool and Manitoba elevators, Manitoba Wheat Pool.
+In the early 1970s, as was mentioned, 1972 to be exact, it was folded into the respective Wheat Pool of the province the elevator stood in – so Alberta elevators became Alberta Wheat Pool, Saskatchewan became Saskatchewan Wheat Pool and Manitoba elevators, Manitoba Pool Elevators properties respectively.

 For some reason, as mentioned, I did not photograph the other elevators, but strangely I did shoot a snow fence that protected the CPR line.
 Clearly winter is tough here, as hinted at by these fences.
 They are to protect the train line from the build up of wind driven snow.